-Photo: my grandfather (bottom left), dad (top left) and uncles.
+Photo: The men in my De Leon family–my grandfather (bottom left), dad (top left) and uncles.

 My family moved from Kansas to San Diego, California when I was thirteen.
 It was the 1960s and I sailed through the cultural shift with a transistor glued to my ears, playing the Beatles, Sonny & Cher, The Supremes, Rolling Stones, James Brown and more.
 San Diego is located near the U.S.-Mexico Border.
 Because of the political consciousness of the times and our proximity to Mexico, my cultural pride heightened.

 When I was 13, I became friends with a school mate, Marci.
 Her father was Scottish and her mother, Mexican.
 She was very pale with dark red hair and she was the funniest person I’d ever met.
 Culturally, she was pura Mexicana and she spoke fluent Spanish.
 We took classes together, Home Economics, Speech, Acting, and a Spanish class taught by Mr. Clancy whom we did not like.

 The summer before our senior year in high school, Mara and her mom, invited me to go to Guadalajara and Mexico City.
 I jumped at the chance to know more about my heritage.
 I viewed the trip as a pilgrimage to my ancestral home.